The Future Looks Bright

 However, different jurisdictions have different rules.
-Apprentices that complete the program as registered students are eligible to receive a journeyman’s license in D.C., or Harford County, Maryland without the need to take an exam.
+Apprentices that complete the program as registered students are eligible to receive a journeyman’s license in D.C., and Maryland without the need to take an exam.
 Other jurisdictions require an exam and other qualifications may apply.

 Is the program easy?